iamshishirgaire/IOE-Syllabus-Data/faculties/mechanical/e1/operations_research.md

-# Syllabus

-## **OPERATIONS RESEARCH/MANAGEMENT SCIENCE**

-**Course Objectives:**

-* To develop proficiency in managing and analyzing data, including sorting, pivoting tables, and applying statistical analysis in a spreadsheet environment.
-* To gain familiarity with forecasting methods, linear programming, and inventory models.
-* To become comfortable with simulation in decision-making under risk and uncertainty using risk analysis software such as CRYSTAL BALL.
-* To develop the ability to apply the acquired knowledge to solve real-world problems in decision-making.

-## **Course Outline:**

 1. **Introduction to Modeling for Decisions & Data Management and Analysis (7 hours)**
     * Application and benefits of Operations Research
     * Developing Models